SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/machine-profiles.md

 All Availability Losses shorter than the set duration are no longer treated as Availability Losses but instead as Performance Losses.
 When the duration is set to one minute and an Availability Loss (time) is shorter than 60 seconds it will be deducted from the Availability Losses (time) and added to the Performance Losses (time) and the Actual Production Time.

 >**Info:** Short shutdowns currently only work if the Actual Production Time or the Availability Losses (time) are configured via machine status events.
 The reason is that you can only properly observe machine uptime or downtime with machine status events and thus correctly detect if a shutdown is a short shutdown.
-With transformation rules you actually get one value for the whole interval and it is unclear if the availability loss time is one long shutdown or consists out of multiple short shutdowns.
+With transformation rules you actually get one value for the whole interval and it is unclear if the Availability Loss Time is one long shutdown or consists out of multiple short shutdowns.

 ### Goals